tmr4/T41_SDR/README.md

   * feature/keyboard
   * expanded waterfall, audio spectrum and info box.
 Added stack and heap info box items.

+* feature/psk31 - adds PSK31 data mode.
+Still a work in progress.

+  * removed optional FT8 support as I intend to make this a permanent feature of my version
+  * Wav test files now playable with the User 2 button
+  * Made wav file support more generic

 * feature/keyboard - adds optional keyboard support to the T41.
 It uses about 7k RAM.
 Keyboard connects to the Teensy USB Host connection.

 * feature/dataMode - adds DATA as a separate receiver mode with FT8 as the default demodulation mode.
 Transmit DATA mode to come in the future.
 FT8 wav files can be played by pressing the Demod button.
 Currently FT8.wav decodes the file *"test.wav"* from the SD card and then switches back to regular FT8 decoding.
 I plan to move forward with this branch for FT8 rather than tge feature/ft8 branch.